 Customers want retailers to understand who they are and how they evolve.

 Customers continuously seek to reinvent themselves, so they want to be creative and be given the opportunity to explore.

-Customers want their concerns to be taken seriously, so they want to be heard and seen—they are “very likely” to abandon an online purchase if they cannot find a quick answer to their questions, according to Forrester.
+Customers want their concerns to be taken seriously, so they want to be heard and seen.
+They are “very likely” to abandon an online purchase if they cannot find a quick answer to questions, according to Forrester.

-By interacting in the customer’s everyday activities, businesses will have an advantage over competitors by always being at the top of their customer’s mind.
-The relationship between the business and the customer becomes more personal and equally beneficial for both parties because the business grows loyal customers and the customer receives services that enhance his or her experiences.
+The relationship between the business and the customer becomes more personal, and equally beneficial for both parties, because the business grows loyal customers and customers receives services that enhance their experiences.